natemc/qiss-clj/README.md

 [2 4 0 4 4 4 3 2 3 2]
 §)
-§)/ dicts are formed using the ! operator on two vectors §)/ BEWARE the interpreter will die if the vectors' lengths don't match §)`a`b`c!1 2 3
+§)/ dicts are formed using the ! operator on two vectors §)`a`b`c!1 2 3
 :a| 1
 :b| 2
 :c| 3
+§)/ BEWARE the interpreter will die if the vectors' lengths don't match §)/ as a convenience, two atoms can be made into a dict §)/ as if they were two vectors, each of length one §)(,`a)!,1
+:a| 1
+§)`a!1
+:a| 1
 §)/ dict indexing is analogous to vector indexing §)(`a`b`c!1 2 3)`a
 1
 §)(`a`b`c!1 2 3)`a`c